NiekMSoftware/BUAS-Tmpl8Engine/README.md

-# BUAS Engine
+# BUAS Template Engine

 A template game engine designed specifically for use with BUAS (Breda's University of Applied Sciences) CMGT program projects.
 This engine provides a flexible foundation for various game development assignments and projects.

 ## Overview

-BUAS Engine is a custom game engine built with OpenGL as its rendering framework.
+BUAS Template Engine is a custom game engine built with OpenGL as its rendering framework.
 It's designed to serve as a template engine, allowing for easy adaptation and utilization across different projects within the CMGT curriculum at BUAS.

 ## Features